Why Maeli is Essential

-Elisa Dilavanzo has up-ended this notion with her Moscato Giallo wines.
+Elisa Dilavanzo has defied this notion with her Moscato Giallo wines.
 They are compelling, layered, and even savory at times.
 That's because many of her wines are vinified dry and handled with the kind of care and reverence reserved for a grape like Pinot Noir.
 She allows the tones and aromas of her volcanically grown Moscato Giallo to reveal what is usually cloaked in sugar.
 Her two sparkling wines are so food-friendly — vivid, smooth, mineral, salty — they belong with any course, from appetizer to dessert.

+And even when the sugar kicks in — as with a little passito wine called “Diloro” — the story of intrigue remains.
+All of Maeli's wines seem to suggest that a whole universe of Moscato could exist out there, if only more were experimenting to this degree.
 By the time my visit at her winery was finished, I found that I still had more questions than answers.
-In a country that is simultaneously emboldened by tradition and burdened by it, I find it refreshing to come across a winemaker who dares to push the envelop like Elisa.
+In a country that is simultaneously emboldened by tradition and burdened by it, I find it refreshing to come across a winemaker who dares to push the envelope like Elisa.